 The Community Meals kitchen complies with all current hygiene legislation.

 Payment for the service

-From 1st October 2012 payment for the meals service will be paid direct to iCare by direct debit.
+Payment for the meals service are paid direct to iCare by direct debit.
 Individual circumstances will be discussed where appropriate.

 iCare aims to provide service users with good quality food delivered at the correct temperature either frozen, chilled or hot.